 - At least one year (2+ years preferred) of post-master’s experience providing mental health services in a community mental health setting.

-- Possession of, or working towards, clinical counseling licensure as dictated by the California Board of Behavioral and Social Sciences.
+- Possession of associate-level registration or counseling licensure as dictated by the California Board of Behavioral and Social Sciences.

 - Familiarity with community behavioral health systems of care, including the philosophy of care, levels of care for counseling services, and the delivery of such services, highly preferred.

 - Familiarity with local community resources/services (which may include health, mental health, substance abuse, vocational, housing, etc) highly preferred.

 - Strong commitment to the philosophy, goals, and mission of KIPP Public Schools Northern California and to providing community-based, culturally competent, and client-centered mental health treatment and prevention services for the school community.